Idaho Falls Chapter 13 Bankruptcy Attorneys

 Guiding Idaho Residents Through Chapter 13 Bankruptcy

-Chapter 13 bankruptcy, also known as a “reorganization” bankruptcy, is an option for debtors who have the ability to repay a portion of their debt.
-Unlike Chapter 7, which wipes out most debts and assets, Chapter 13 involves a repayment plan that lasts between 3 to 5 years.
+Chapter 13 bankruptcy, commonly known as “reorganization” bankruptcy, is a practical solution for debtors in Idaho Falls who have a steady income and want to repay a portion of their debts under court supervision.
+Unlike Chapter 7 bankruptcy, which discharges most debts but may require asset liquidation, Chapter 13 bankruptcy involves constructing a repayment plan with the assistance of your chapter 13 bankruptcy attorney in Idaho Falls.
+This plan allows you to manage your obligations and typically lasts between three to five years.

 Are you behind on your taxes?
-Contact us online or by calling (208) 271-4403 for help filing Chapter 13 bankruptcy.
+Contact us online or call (208) 271-4403 for help from a chapter 13 bankruptcy lawyer in Idaho Falls.

 How Much Debt Can You Repay in Chapter 13?

-The amount of debt you can repay in a Chapter 13 bankruptcy is determined by a calculation called the "means test."
-The means test is based on your income and expenses.
+The amount of debt you can repay in a Chapter 13 bankruptcy is determined by the “means test,” which calculates your disposable income after considering essential expenses.
+This financial analysis guides the court and your chapter 13 bankruptcy attorney in Idaho Falls in structuring an affordable, court-approved repayment plan.

 Benefits of Chapter 13 Bankruptcy